 We’ve been supporting Linux almost from the first version of WireframeSketcher, and distributing Ubuntu/Debian packages for 3 years already.
 Starting with today’s release WireframeSketcher will also be distributed as an RPM package compatible with major RPM distributions such as Fedora, CentOS, openSUSE and Mageia.

 As an additional touch, we are now also maintaining a package for Arch Linux.
-WireframeSketcher package is available in AUR4 repository for now, and will be part of the main AUR repository in a few months.
+WireframeSketcher package is available in AUR repository.

 - Updated Material Design Icons to v2.0 with more than 80 new icons

 - Improved the display of long screen names in storyboards by truncating them in the middle instead of the tail:

 - Added “-theme” option to allow passing the default theme from the command line.
 Pass “clean” or “sketch” to override the default theme preference.

 - Fixed the issue with loading of local user fonts by PDF export on Linux and Mac OS X